valeriansaliou/sonic/README.md

 * `query_limit_default` (type: _integer_, allowed: numbers, default: `10`) — Default search results limit for a query command (if the LIMIT command modifier is not used when issuing a QUERY command)
 * `query_limit_maximum` (type: _integer_, allowed: numbers, default: `100`) — Maximum search results limit for a query command (if the LIMIT command modifier is being used when issuing a QUERY command)
+* `query_alternates_try` (type: _integer_, allowed: numbers, default: `4`) — Number of alternate words that look like query word to try if there are not enough query results (if zero, no alternate will be tried; if too high there may be a noticeable performance penalty)

 **[store]**